-It’s always lemon meringue pie, why is it always lemon meringue pie?
+Why is it always lemon meringue pie?
 Don’t get me wrong, I love lemon meringue pie to bits.
+But we seem to overlook other fruits that work really well.

 I’m not as obsessive as Nigel Slater and his step mother in Toast (brilliantly depicted by Helena Bonham Carter and Freddie Highmore) who memorably pitted themselves against each other making magnificent lemon meringue.